educational-technology-collective/etc_jupyterlab_telemetry_library/README.md

 Each event contains an *incremental* representation of the Notebook.
 A Notebook cell will contain just the cell ID if the cell input and output haven't changed since the last event.
 By providing incremental representations of the Notebook each message will requires less storage.

-This approach allows for messages to be reconstructed at a later time by using the cell contents contained in previously logged messages i.e., the cell IDs are used in order to obtain the contents of the cell from a previously logged cell.
+This approach allows for messages to be reconstructed by using the cell contents contained in previously logged messages i.e., the cell IDs are used in order to obtain the contents of the cell from a previously logged cell.

 Please note that in order to reconstruct messages all *enabled* events must be logged.
 Please see the [Configuration](#configuration) for details on how toggle events.